luandro/hapi-universal-redux/README.md

 - React Hot Loader for instant client updates
 - Babel.js automatically compiles ES6 + ES7
 - React Transmit to preload on server to client
-- InlineCss-component for styling components
+- Radium for styling components
 - Redux for managing app state

 It just works out-of-the-box.